-We host junior paintballing days for 10-13 and 14-16 year olds and mini paintball for younger kids aged 8-10 years.
+We host junior paintballing days for 10-13 and 14-16 year olds.
 Paintball is a great sport for kids, giving them the opportunity to burn off excess energy in an enclosed woodland environment.
 All the games are supervised by trained marshals that pay close attention to the safety of Juniors in particular.
-As a sport, paintball really has started to become very popular with both kids and their parents - in fact as of 2014 we are entertaining over 360,00 kids at our centres every year.
+As a sport, paintball really has started to become very popular with both kids and their parents – in fact as of 2014 we are entertaining over 360,00 kids at our centres every year.

 The UKPBA is the largest Governing Body of the sport in the UK.
 Their award recognises us for being pioneers of full head safety goggles that completely surround and protect the head.
 We have also introduced padded combat suits with a high collar to protect the neck.
 We even offer lightweight armour and armoured gloves as an extra measure of protection.
 Some people may say we have taken the ‘fun’ out of the sport, but we feel we have made it far safer and more accessible to everyone – particularly junior players.